Jharmony/Weavers-Resources/LATAMENG.md

 If you've never deployed on Arweave before, we've got your back.
 Join us in [Discord](https://discord.gg/gvZTg53zuJ) for more resources and help from our amazing community.
 Whether you have questions or need hands-on assistance, we're here to help you deploy your projects on Arweave smoothly.

 ## LATAM Weavers Event: Unleashing Creativity on the Arweave Blockchain in Colombia ##
-Welcome to the LATAM Weavers event, a dynamic 3-day in person hackathon from September 5th to September 7th, tailored for the Arweave ecosystem.
+Welcome to the LATAM Weavers event, a dynamic 3-day in person hackathon from September 5th to September 11th, tailored for the Arweave ecosystem.
 With bounty prizes, this inclusive event encourages creativity and collaboration among developers.
-If you're a in Bogota, Colombia join our in person event and if you have questions join us in our [Discord](https://discord.gg/gvZTg53zuJ) community.
+If you're a in Colombia join our in person event and if you have questions join us in our [Discord](https://discord.gg/gvZTg53zuJ) community.

 <!-- Access comprehensive resources in the WeaveWorld Documentation section to support your projects.
 We look forward to seeing your innovative contributions to the Arweave blockchain! -->
 <!--